ads-capstone-su23/599_team_project/README.md

 * Pressman, M. (2018, November 2018).
 Journalistic objectivity evolved the way it did for a reason.
 Time.  https://time.com/5443351/journalism-objectivity-history/
 * Shearer, E., & Mitchell, A. (2021, May 7).
 Broad agreement in U.S. – even among partisans – on which news outlets are part of the ‘mainstream media’.
 Pew Research Center. https://www.pewresearch.org/short-reads/2021/05/07/broad-agreement-in-u-s-even-among-partisans-on-which-news-outlets-are-part-of-the-mainstream-media/
 * Statista. (n.d.).
 Leading global English-language news websites in the United States in February 2023, by monthly visits.
 Retrieved July 1, 2023 from https://www.statista.com/statistics/381569/leading-news-and-media-sites-usa-by-share-of-visits/
+* Surahman, E., Liao, Y.-C., Lin, Y.-C., & She, E. (2022).
+Digital news transformation on education in the most affected country by COVID-19 using the Topic Modeling and Sentiment Analysis.
+2022 8th International Conference on Education and Technology (ICET), 99–106. https://doi.org/10.1109/ICET56879.2022.9990686
 * Suttie, J. (2018, August 28).
 Five Ways to Restore Your Faith in Humanity.
 Greater Good Magazine Science-Based Insights for a Meaningful life. https://greatergood.berkeley.edu/article/item/five_ways_to_restore_your_faith_in_humanity
 * Trodden, A. (2018, March 21).
 What is objective and subjective idealism, what are the differences?
 TostPost.  https://tostpost.com/news-and-society/7947-what-is-objective-and-subjective-idealism-what-are-the-differences.html